AngeloHYang/Blog/Dec. 2018/Adding Links in Markdown.md

 ## 2. Reference

-We could also name a link, so that when we need to add this link multiple times, instead of adding the link as what's above, we could simply call it's name.
+We could also name a link, so that when we need to add this link multiple times, instead of adding the link with the way above, we could simply call it's name.

 This is how you call it: